amirmghaemi/tika-document-ingest/README.md

 <a name="run_the_template"></a>
 #### RUN THE TEMPLATE

 **Note: Make sure that you have a backup of the files in your input folder.
-Each NiFi run will delete ALL files in the input folder you created.**
+Each NiFi run *WILL DELETE ALL FILES* in the input folder you created.**

 1. Now you are all set!
 Now, to run NIFI and all of the processor groups.
 If you would like to run NiFi and all of its processors we have created, look at the bottom left of your NIFI app inside of the static solid white/gray colored bar.
 Make sure you are on the NIFI FLOW page and not inside of any of the processor groups.
 An easy way to confirm this is to look at your canvas, you should see all three processor groups, if you do then proceed.
 If you do not, simply press the NiFi FLOW text at the bottom of the screen and you will be navigated to the main page showing all of the processors.